 As we mentioned before, there were also several cases where in the past, the email client itself got into an error state and couldn’t reach Google’s IMAP servers.
 To fix this issue, you have to update the operating system to the latest build.
 This goes especially for Apple users where Apple released a special update to resolve the email client issues.

 If you are using some other client, make sure that you update it to the latest version.
 After updating, restart your client/device completely and after reconnecting to the correct network, try syncing your email again and check if the issue is resolved.
+Also, try reinstalling the email client and check if that fixes the issue.
+Especially, if you are using Gmail, uninstall it completely and then reinstall.

 Solution 4: Checking Internet Connection

 We also came across several cases where because of bad internet connection, the error was occurring.
 There are several instances where the internet connection has several limitations which cause it not to work.
 You should try switching to your Data network (cellular network) and see if the issue is still present in that case.
+Also, go into your mobile data settings and enable Mobile Data usage for all applications that are listed there because this has been known to fix the issue in some cases.

 If the issue is not present, it means that the network which you were using was not working properly.
 Hence you should consider changing it.
 If imap.gmail.com still doesn’t respond in the new connection, it probably means that there is some other issue.
 You can carry out other solutions to fix the issue.